Join us for ARCA’s 20th Anniversary Birthday Party!

 As an orchestral player she is concertmaster of the Johnstown Symphony Orchestra and is member of the Pittsburgh Opera Orchestra, the Pittsburgh Ballet Theatre Orchestra, the Chamber Orchestra of Pittsburgh, Resonance Orchestra, and the Wheeling Symphony.

-Raise a glass of champagne at intermission and, after the concert, enjoy a wine & appetizer reception at the Red Brick Gallery for the opening of the exhibit of the RBG exhibit of award winning Rafi & Klee, presenting Interwoven, a celebration of growth, connection, and the resilience of the human spirit.
+Raise a glass of champagne at intermission and, after the concert, enjoy a wine & appetizer reception at the Red Brick Gallery for the opening of the exhibit of the RBG exhibit of award winning Rafi & Klee, presenting INTERWOVEN: The Art of Growth and Connection – in art, jewelry and sculpture

 ARCA is grateful to Robert Jennings and ARCA Secretary-Treasurer Barbara Bott for their very generous gift sponsoring the Pops concert celebrating the 20th Anniversary of ARCA’s first concert in 2006.